osrf/gazebo_tutorials/ros_urdf/tutorial.md

     </inertial>
 ~~~

 The origin tag represents the center of mass of this link.
 By setting the center of mass to half the height of the RRBot's rectangular link, we center the mass in the middle.
-You can visually check if your center of mass is correct in your URDF within Gazebo by clicking on the ''View'' menu of Gazebo and selecting both ''Wireframe'' and ''Center of Mass''.
+You can visually check if your center of mass is correct in your URDF within Gazebo-classic by clicking on the ''View'' menu of Gazebo-classic and selecting both ''Wireframe'' and ''Center of Mass''.

 In this example robot, both the mass and inertia matrix are made up values since this robot has no real-world counterpart.